oracle/weblogic-kubernetes-operator/docs-source/content/_index.md

 Developers interested in this project are encouraged to read the [Developer guide]({{< relref "/developerguide/_index.md" >}}) to learn how to build the project, run tests, and so on.
 The Developer guide also provides details about the structure of the code, coding standards, and the Asynchronous Call facility used in the code to manage calls to the Kubernetes API.

-Please take a look at our [wish list](https://github.com/oracle/weblogic-kubernetes-operator/wiki/Wish-list) to get an idea of the kind of features we would like to add to the operator.
-Maybe you will see something to which you would like to contribute!

 ### API documentation

 Documentation for APIs:

 * The operator provides a REST API that you can use to obtain configuration information and to initiate scaling actions.
-For details about how to use the REST APIs, see [Use the operator's REST services]({{< relref "/userguide/managing-operators/using-the-operator/the-rest-api.md#use-the-operator-s-rest-services" >}}).
+For details about how to use the REST APIs, see [Use the operator's REST services]({{< relref "/userguide/managing-operators/using-the-operator/the-rest-api#use-the-operators-rest-services" >}}).

 * See the [Swagger](https://oracle.github.io/weblogic-kubernetes-operator/swagger/index.html) documentation for the operator's REST interface.